FarronF/limerick-council-meetings/meetings/2022/06/15-Meeting of the Home and Social Development Strategic Policy Committee/Minutes - Meeting of the Home and Social Strategic Policy Committee - 20th April 2022.md

 January 2022 and that the next call to home builders and housing developers would be in

 May/June 2022.
-Ms. Newell added that City Centre locations are progressing through the--- planning application process citing Speakers Corner as an example.
+Ms. Newell added that City Centre locations are progressing through the
+---
+planning application process citing Speakers Corner as an example.
 Ms. Newell informed

 the members that the Council has received over 500 submissions to date from interested